AI & APIs

 Example: using AI to generate initial drafts of API reference descriptions, then manually reviewing and enhancing with technical details and examples

-Related Terms: AI, genAI, Large Language Model
+Related Terms: AI, genAI, Large Language Model, Mintlify

 Source: UW API Docs: Module 1, Lesson 4, "Intro to AI and API docs"